President:

 Dr. Pilloud is currently an Associate Professor at the University of Nevada, Reno and is a board certified forensic anthropologist.
 Her research is broadly focused on the application of dental morphology and metrics to answering research questions in both bioarchaeology and forensic anthropology.

-Secretary: Dr. Dori Kenessey
+Secretary: Dr. Brenna Hassett

 Treasurer: